-July 15, 1982 ADF&G Draft Procedures Manual FY 83 Field Programs.
-This is a basic internal ADF&G planning and field guidance document.

-July 31, 1982 Woodward-Clyde (Proposed) Draft Mitigation Outline.

-November 30, 1982 AEIDC (Proposed), Internal Working Document, conceptualizing and visualizing project impacts on a non-quantitive basis.

-January 31, 1982 ADF&G, Draft Basic Data Report.
+- July 15, 1982 ADF&G Draft Procedures Manual FY 83 Field Programs.
+This is a basic internal ADF&G planning and field guidance document. - July 31, 1982 Woodward-Clyde (Proposed) Draft Mitigation Outline. - November 30, 1982 AEIDC (Proposed), Internal Working Document, conceptualizing and visualizing project impacts on a non-quantitive basis. - January 31, 1982 ADF&G, Draft Basic Data Report.
 This is an internal working document and also provides for data transmittal to AEIDC and Woodward-Clyde and others as appropriate.
-It basically presents what the data is, how and where it was collected. report would include winter 81/82 data and data the ice free season from Mav October 1983.
+It basically presents what the data is, how and where it was collected.
+The report would include winter 81/82 data and data for the ice free season from May thru October 1983.
 This report does not include habitat versus fisheries relationship information for the winter of 82/83 data or incubation study data collected through the winter of 82/83.

-Figure 1.
+Figure 39.
 Adult anadromous project schedule, 1982.

-Figure 2.
-Activity schedule, 1982.
-Integrated Resident and Juvenile Anadromous Fisheries and Aquatic habitat and Instream Flow Project.

-January 31, 1983 Woodward-Clyde (Proposed), Draft Exhibit E. March 1, 1983 ADF&G, FY 84 Draft Plan of Study (POS).
+January 31, 1983 Woodward-Clyde (Proposed), Draft Exhibit E.

+March 1, 1983 ADF&G, FY 84 Draft Plan of Study (POS).

 April 1, 1983 APA-ADF&G, FY 84 RSA and POS Agreement.
 Contingent on approval of funding by the Legislature.

 April 15, 1983 ADF&G, Revised Draft Basic Data Report.

 May 1, 1983 ADF&G, Draft Fisheries and Habitat Relationships Report.
 An internal working document which functions as a data/information transmittal to AEIDC and other study participants.

 June 1, 1983 ADF&G, FY 84 Procedures Manual.

+Frender

 June 30, 1983 ADF&G, Final Draft Fisheries and Habitat Relationship Report.
 This is a formal document available for broad distribution by the APA to study participants, agencies and the public.

 June 30, 1983 ADF&G, Draft Basic Data Report.
 This would cover winter 82/83 work and include incubation study data.
 This is an internal working document and data transmittal to study participants.